Pharmaceutical companies based in industrialised countries help provide an adequate supply of suitable vaccines to Gavi-supported countries

 Technician at Sanofi Pasteur’s production facility in France.
 Credit: Gavi/2014/Sanofi Pasteur.

-Gavi's partnership with vaccine companies in the industrialised world provides a critical bridge from harnessing their research and technical expertise to making and supplying vaccines that address the needs of developing countries.
+Our partnership with vaccine companies in the industrialised world harnesses their research and technical expertise to supply vaccines that address the needs of developing countries.

 - Jansenn (former Crucell) supplied the first internationally-available, fully liquid pentavalent (5-in-1) vaccine Quinvaxem™.
-In 2015, the company reaffirmed its pledge of making its pentavalent vaccine available at UNICEF prices to Gavi graduated countries over the next five years.
-Janssen also announced the launch of its pentavalent vaccine in cPAD, a compact Prefilled Auto-Disable injection system which improves injection safety.
+In 2015, the company reaffirmed its pledge of making its pentavalent vaccine available at UNICEF prices to Gavi transitioned countries over the next five years.
+Janssen also announced the launch of its pentavalent vaccine in cPAD, a compact prefilled auto-disable injection system which improves injection safety.

 - GlaxoSmithKline (GSK) extended its price-freeze commitment in favour of countries transitioning out of Gavi's financial support on 26 January 2015.
 GSK also reaffirmed that if the company identifies new manufacturing efficiencies that reduce the costs of producing these vaccines, it will pass those savings on to Gavi and its donors.